Allyn69/motepair2/README.md

   - Selection
   - Remote Cursor
   - Gravatar
   - Go to Motepair settings to enable it.
 Just type your email than your pair will see your photo.
-  - Encrypted Connection (You need to deploy your own [server](https://github.com/motepair/motepair-server) in order to use this feature.)
+  - Encrypted Connection
+  - Optional Mouse and Tab Following

 Current Backlog:
   - Peers Indication